 by J. Reich, H. Hughes and J.E.
-Ells * (8/11)
+Ells * (4/20)

 - Of all bramble fruits, only red and yellow raspberries are recommended for general cultivation in Colorado.
 There are now a few hardy varieties of black raspberries.

 - Blackberries are considered marginal, due to inadequate hardiness, but some varieties can be successful.

 - Red raspberries grow well in most garden soils that are amply supplied with organic matter and adequately drained.